-Domestic Violence and Injunctions for Protection Against Domestic Violence
+Domestic Violence & Injunctions for Protection Against Domestic Violence

 October is Domestic Violence Awareness month.
 The state of Florida has made a commitment to protect victims and survivors of domestic violence and ensure that they receive the right treatment and protection from abusive spouses or family/household members.
-If you or a loved one has been a victim of domestic violence, it is important to speak with an experienced family law attorney.
+If you or a loved one has been a victim of domestic violence, it is important to speak with an experienced West Palm Beach domestic violence lawyer.

 Domestic Violence in Florida